Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Congenital dislocation of the hip is a severe pathology characterized by underdevelopment of all the elements of the hip joint (bones, ligaments, joint capsule, muscles, vessels, nerves) and disruption of the spatial relationships of the femoral head and the acetabulum.
+Congenital hip dislocation is a severe pathology characterized by underdevelopment of all elements of the hip joint (bones, ligaments, joint capsule, muscles, vessels, nerves) and disruption of the spatial relationships of the femoral head and acetabulum.
 This is one of the most common diseases of the musculoskeletal system in children.

-Anatomical, functional and trophic disorders in the joint without adequate treatment progress and lead to severe secondary changes in the structures of the joint.
-Violated the function of support and limb movement, the position of the pelvis changes, the spine warps, deforming osteochondrosis develops and dysplastic coxarthrosis - a serious progressive disease that occupies a significant proportion in the structure of disability of young patients.
+Anatomical, functional and trophic disorders in the joint without adequate treatment progress and lead to severe secondary changes in the joint structures.
+The functions of support and movement of the limb are impaired, the position of the pelvis changes, the spine is curved, deforming osteochondrosis and dysplastic coxarthrosis develop - a severe progressive disease that occupies a significant share in the structure of disability of young patients.

 ICD-10 code